briannobbe/beerservice/README.md

-# deploy2prod
+# beerservice
-This repository will simulate the source code control system for a service and API project to deploy
+This repository contains all the deployment artifacts for the beerservice to be deployed to Production